 There is also another issue that you and referees raised, concerning the empirical methodology in general, and possible biases due to estimation method and the selected sample.
 As you see, in the revised version, the empirical strategy and methodology have remained practically unchanged (apart from providing some more detail on the data, and showing to one of the referees the results of an additional exercise taking a different dependent variable that she/he is suggesting).

-Let us explain why this is so, as we actually think that some misunderstanding was possibly created by the way we presented the analysis in the previous version.
+Let us explain why this is so, as we suspect that some misunderstanding was possibly created by the way we presented the analysis in the previous version.

 First, concerning possibly alternative estimation methods, note that we do not have a panel dataset.
 For each country, we have two separate cross sections, one for the year 2006 and on for the year 2010.
 So, there is nothing like a standard diff-in-diff or GMM-like analysis that we can do here.
 What we do is something very close to that, however, and quite robust and trustworthy --as in fact two referees recognize.
 In fact, just by placing appropriate dummies for FLB interacted with time, our regressions exactly compare averages of dependent variables across FLB and non-FLB firms, and over time.
 Plus, by controlling for a bunch of firm-level and employee-level characteristics, and introducing a propensity score for FLB propensity, we really clean a lot of sources of bias.
 It is difficult for us to imagine an alternative methodology that may be feasible to apply to our data.
-We do not spend much in explaining all this in the revised versions, since it is always a bit weird to read papers reporting lists of methods that one would have liked to apply, but could not.
+We do not dwell on this in the revised versions, since it would be confusing to report a lists of methods that one would have liked to apply, but could not.
 We nevertheless changed part of the text to better clarify what we do.

-Second, regarding the sample, there seems to be worries that our results are somehow biased by the fact that we leave out firms that do not have any form of collective bargaining (neither at firm-level nor at higher levels).
+Second, regarding the sample, there seems to be worries that our results are somehow biased by the fact that we leave out firms that do not have any form of collective bargaining (neither at firm-level nor at higher levels, such as regional, sectoral or national).
 Here, again, it might be that we did not explained well in previous version.
 The issue about whether "no collective bargaining at all" vs. "some form of bargaining" is of course interesting, and in fact the object of a wide literature on the role of bargaining and unions.
-However, our paper is doing something else: we compare FLB firms vs.firms that apply some other form of bargaining, since this is the only meaningful comparison for the very nature of FLB.
-FLB is everywhere (and defined like this in the data) additional to other levels: there si no firm that apply FLB without also applying other levels of bargaining, and this is usually what happens by the law.
+However, our paper is doing something else: we compare firms that engage in collective bargaining at the local level (FLB) vis-à-vis firms that apply some other form of bargaining, since this is the only meaningful comparison for the very nature of FLB.
+FLB is everywhere (and defined like this in the data) additional to other levels: there is no firm that applies FLB without also applying other levels of bargaining, and this is usually what happens by the law.
 Thus, removing firms with no bargaining at all does not directly matter.
-We try to clarify this in the revised version, and also add --for completeness -- some more details on shares of different types of firms, as one of the referees suggested.
+We try to clarify this in the revised version, and also add — for the sake of completeness — some more details on shares of different types of firms, as one of the referees suggested.

-Thanks again for you assistance.
+Thanks again for your assistance.
 Best regards,

 Federico Tamagni (also on behalf of coauthors)